cyruscyliu/cyruscyliu.github.io/content/index.md

 kernel.
 + [ECMO](https://github.com/valour01/ecmo) (**CCS'21**) takes a firmware image
 as input, and it can successfully rehost the Linux kernel inside the image to get the shell.
-Due to the variety of peripherals in embedded firmware images.
-It is rather hard to build a general emulator that supports all kinds of machines.
+Due to the variety of peripherals in embedded firmware images, it is rather hard to build a general emulator that supports all kinds of machines.
 The basic idea of ECMO is to transplant the peripherals by support ones into the target Linux kernel, hence solve the problem of peripheral variety.